 How much does a lesson cost?
 Training sessions start usually at £5.00 each.
 A session lasts for about 60, 90 or 120 minutes, so this may influence the price of the session.
 Depending on the club the fee is payable on the night.
 Many clubs don't operate a monthly charge system because it can get complicated to account for missed lessons, etc. Family units, of two or more, can usually train for discount; if training together in the same session.
 Additionally, if you train more than once within the same week, this may also encourage discounts.

 How do I know the instructor is legitimate?
 First check the safety factors.
-Items he can/should show you: Does he have an Enhanced CRB or DBS?
+Items he can/should show you: Does he have a CRB or DBS?
 Does he have a 1st Aid Certificate?
 Can he show you his Instructor Insurance Certificate?
 Can he show you his Club Liability insurance?
 Does he have an Instructor/Coach Certificate signed by a National Governing Body?
 Can he show you his Licence with his grades (or copies of his Black-Belt certificates)?
-If he is reluctant to show you any of these, or hasn't got any credentials at all, the best advice would be to leave the premises for your own safety.
+If he is reluctant to show you any of these, or hasn't got any credentials at all, the best advice would be to leave the premises, for your own safety, as soon as possible!

 Dishonest practice.
 Due to the popularity of martial arts, both in mass media and reality, a large number of disreputable, fraudulent, or misguided teachers and schools have arisen over the last 40 years.
 Commonly referred to as a "McDojo", “Black Belt Factory” or a "Black Belt Mill," these schools are commonly headed by martial artists of either dubious skill or unscrupulous business ethics.